fsantanna-no/cjne/all.md

     - Atmel.
 ATmega328P Datasheet, 2011.
     - J. D. Brock, R. F. Bruce, and S. L. Reiser.
 Using arduino for introductory programming courses.
 J. Comput.
 Sci.
 Coll., 25(2):129–130, Dec.
 2009.
     - L. Buechley, M. Eisenberg, J. Catchen, and A. Crockett.
 The lilypad arduino: Using computational textiles to investi- gate engagement, aesthetics, and diversity in computer science education.
-In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, CHI '08, pages 423–432, New York, NY, USA, 2008.
+In Proceedings of SIGCHI '08, pages 423–432, New York, NY, USA, 2008.
 ACM.
     - C. Doukas and I. Maglogiannis.
 Bringing iot and cloud computing towards pervasive healthcare.
-In Innovative Mobile and Internet Services in Ubiquitous Computing (IMIS), 2012 Sixth International Conference on, pages 922– 926.
+In IMIS, 2012 Sixth International Conference on, pages 922– 926.
 IEEE, 2012.
     - V. Georgitzikis, O. Akribopoulos, and I. Chatzigiannakis.
 Controlling physical objects via the internet using the arduino platform over 802.15.
 4 networks.
 IEEE Latin America Transactions, 10(3):1686–1689, 2012.
-    - K. Gomez, R. Riggio, T. Rasheed, D. Miorandi, and F. Granelli.
-Energino: A hardware and software solution for energy consumption monitoring.
-In Modeling and Optimization in Mobile, Ad Hoc and Wireless Networks (WiOpt), 2012 10th International Symposium on, pages 311–317.
+    - K. Gomez et al. Energino: A hardware and software solution for energy consumption monitoring.
+In WiOpt, 2012 10th International Symposium on, pages 311–317.
 IEEE, 2012.
     - P. Jamieson.
 Arduino for teaching embedded systems. are computer scientists and engineering educators missing the boat?
 Proc.
 FECS, 289294, 2010.
     - D. Kushner.
 The making of arduino.
 IEEE Spectrum, 26, 2011.
-    - K. Mandula, R. Parupalli, C. A. Murty, E. Magesh, and R. Lunagariya.
-Mobile based home automation using internet of things (iot).
-In Control, Instrumentation, Communication and Computational Technologies (ICCICCT), 2015 International Conference on, pages 340–343.
+    - K. Mandula et al. Mobile based home automation using internet of things (iot).
+In ICCICCT, 2015 International Conference on, pages 340–343.
 IEEE, 2015.
     - J. Sarik and I. Kymissis.
 Lab kits using the arduino prototyping platform.
 In Frontiers in Education Conference (FIE), 2010 IEEE, pages T3C–1.
 IEEE, 2010.

 - [5] Céu: